AnalyticComp/acAssignment/README.md

 This work has the LPPL maintenance status “maintained”.

-The current naintainer of this work is Lukas Schmelzeisen.
+The current maintainer of this work is Lukas Schmelzeisen.

 This work consists of the files acAssignment.cls and acAssignment.tex and bundled example files.